 Whilst we nursed our beers a hen party showed up, clearly as drunk as everyone else and the bride to be was forced to perform a series of sexually explicit acts on a large dildo for the crowd outside the bar, then kiss everyone.
 Small town life is pretty weird but it was very funny.

 After a couple of beers the sun came out so we set off for a promising restaurant about 10 km away called Le Cruzoet.
 It didn’t disappoint.
-Fish straight out of the river, tasty local white wines and an impromptu cabaret courtesy of a bat which flew into the restaurant and spazzed out for ten minutes causing the proprietors to run around in little circles shrieking in French.
+Fish straight out of the river, tasty local white wines and an impromptu cabaret courtesy of a bat which flew into the restaurant and spazzed out for ten minutes causing the proprietors to run around in little circles shrieking.

 We left feeling drunk and full, and because it was a glorious night we rode 25 km in the dark before finally finding a place to pitch camp just as another storm started to whip up.
 Exhausted I crawled into my tent as the wind got stronger and spent the rest of the night regretting having camped under a tree.

 Riding a bike next to a canal is a delightful way to spend your time, especially if punctuated with regular stops to top up on booze and food, but it doesn’t offer much in the way of variation, so in retrospect it all sort of blurs into one.
 Which is a convoluted way to saying I can’t really remember shit about day 3.
-The photos tell me it was a bit grey, but not unpleasant, and it rained but yet again we sheltered under a bridge.
+The photos tell me it was a bit grey, but not unpleasant, it rained and yet again we sheltered under a bridge.
 I do remember a mad rush to get to a restaurant in time to be served, only to be greeted by a miserable owner who we managed to piss off really quickly, and then we rode some more and arrived in Dole, the end of the ride for James and Paul.

 We found a bar, ordered some brews, and I was just formulating the rudest way to congratulate Paul on not having injured himself, broken anything, caused any damage or in any way ruined our holiday when he suddenly flipped out and started cursing at his phone.